nishnafinu/COVID-19-Dataset-Visualization/README.md

 # Introduction

-The main objective of the analysis is to visualize the number of confirmed Covid-19 cases,death and recovered cases across the world.A new coronavirus designated 2019-nCoV was first identified in Wuhan, the capital of China.The virus has shown evidence of human-to-human transmission.Transmission rate (rate of infection) appeared to escalate in mid-January 2020.This visualization helps to find the count of Covid-19 cases.
+The main objective of the analysis is to visualize the number of confirmed Covid-19 cases,death and recovered cases across the world.Through meaningful visual representation ,we aim to unravel patterns,trends,and metrics inherent in the data.The Covid-19 dataset encapsulates a vast array of information including total cases,recoveries,deathsnand more.And provide valuable insights into the pandemic's impact on various region.

 # Objective